 Ashvin joined Watsi on March 27th, 2013.
 Eight years ago, Ashvin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Ashvin's most recent donation traveled 1,900 miles to support Rodjana, a creative preschool student from Haiti, to fund heart surgery to treat multiple cardiac conditions.
+Ashvin's most recent donation traveled 1,900 miles to support Marvens, a toddler from Haiti, to fund prep costs for life-saving heart surgery.